 Eye contact: Do not be afraid of eye contact, but try not to focus on one person or the other extreme, look at the floor.
-Looking into a student's eyes shows that being vou are attentive and concentrating on what is said and being versa.
+Looking into a student's eyes shows that you are being attentive and concentrating on what is being said and vice versa.
 Shifting your eyes around may not inspire trust and the opposite, a piercing stare, might be a sign of aggression.
-Watch other people's eves and see what feelings they provoke in you.
-The only time to avoid eye contact is when you are reprimanding someone the because student could in this situation interpret looking directly into their eyes as a challenge.
+Watch other people's eyes and see what feelings they provoke in you.
+The only time to avoid eye contact is when you are reprimanding someone because the student could in this situation interpret looking directly into their eyes as a challenge.
 Instead look between their eyes.
 There is also the possibility that too much eye contact may make the student think you fancy them.